adityam/filter/vim-README.md

 Clearly, `/BTEX ... /ETEX` is not a valid syntax in any language, so if these tags are used outside of a comment region (as is the case in the above example), the code will not compile.
-So, if the code also needs to run, then these annotations have to be restricted to the comment region of the code.
+So, if the code also needs to run, then these annotations have to be restricted to the comment region of the code or the output typeset by ConTeXt has to be manually tested for correctness prior to the release of your document.

 Although, in practice, the use of both escape mechanisms is restricted to comments, the two mechanism have subtle differences.
 When using